Miss London Ltd.: Plot

 Arthur Boden runs "Miss London", the escort agency he inherited from his mother.
 Soon he is joined by his new American partner, Terry Arden, who has inherited half of the agency from her parents.
 The first thing she accomplishes is to clean up the office.
 To renew the files of escort ladies Boden and Terry go searching.
 Boden is assigned to a railway station where he finds clerk Gail Martin to hire.
 The opening sequence of the film features Martin singing "The 8.50 Choo Choo For Waterloo Choo" at Waterloo station.

 The film features a surreal self-parodying sequence in which Boden, in order to gain entrance to a hotel, pretends to be the famous Arthur Askey, using some of his catchphrases.
-Other spoofs include Askey and Dall in a routine as Fred Astaire and Ginger Rogers and, with Shiner, as the three Marx Brothers.
+Other spoofs include Askey and Dall in a routine as Fred Astaire and Ginger Rogers and, with Jack Train, as the three Marx Brothers.